Key Takeaways:

 - What can I do if squatters move in?

-We’re going to help you answer all these questions today; simply read on below.
+We’re going to help you answer all these questions in this article.

 A conventional squatters definition covers people who live on your property without permission.
 Of course, that includes quite a lot of possible parties.

-For instance, a tenant who refuses to leave after a lease has ended or has been canceled could technically be defined as a squatter.
+- Tenants who refuse to leave after a lease has ended or has been canceled

 In most areas, anyone who lives on your property for more than 30 days with permission can claim rights as, in the eyes of the law, they become your tenants.
 When this happens, you will usually need to carry out an eviction procedure.